timzw961/my-travel-journal/README.md

 18/01/23
 Still need to work on some things - especially own portfolio website.
-This is just a reminder for myself
+This is just a reminder for myself Also double checked all the links are working to the google map site.